The content has been loaded.

 Concrete actions

-So what do we do as municipality?
-We map supply and demand for suitable housing and housing types for people with disabilities.
-Review the public spaces in the city districts.
-Employees of the municipality go out together with experts by experience.
-We map situations and devise solutions to reduce 'thresholds' in public spaces.
-But also, for example, to make wheelchair-friendly walking routes or accessible cultural activities possible.
+So what do we do as a municipality?
+We Map supply and demand of suitable housing and living arrangements for people with disabilities.
+We assess public spaces in the city districts.
+Municipal employees go out into the field together with experts by experience.
+We Map the situations Map come up with solutions to reduce 'barriers' in public spaces.
+But also, for example, to enable wheelchair-friendly walking routes or accessible cultural activities.

 Some examples: